radius-project/docs/docs/content/getting-started/quickstarts/cicd-quickstart.md

 ---
 type: docs
-title: "Quickstart: CI/CD integration"
+title: "Quickstart: Github Actions CI/CD integration"
-linkTitle: "CI/CD pipelines"
+linkTitle: "GitHub Actions CI/CD"
 description: "Learn about adding your Radius apps to your deployment pipelines"
 weight: 500
 ---

-It's easy to get Project Radius added to your deployment pipelines.
+It's easy to get Project Radius added to your GitHub Actions deployment pipelines.
+By leveraging the `rad` CLI, you can keep your checked-in app definitions in sync with your deployed instances of your app.

 ## Prerequisites